norahuntington/hospital-readmissions/README.md

 <img src="Images/combined_maps.png" width="1000" height="500">
 <p/>

 The other analysis I did by state was to look at the percentage of people over 65 living in each state who were being treated for these medical conditions.
-It seems a lot more over 65 year olds (as a percentage of population) are being treated in Kentucky and Mississippi than in other states.
+It seems a lot more over 65 year olds (as a percentage of the over 65 population) are being treated in Kentucky, Mississippi, and Delaware than in other states.
 More analysis would need to be done to determine why, but a possible reason is a sicker 65+ population.

 <p align="center">
 <img src="Images/patients_per_pop.png" width="600" height="400">